Media Literacy: Learning from the Oscars

 By Frank W. Baker

 New and novel advertising isn’t the big audience draw at the Oscars.
 Hollywood is.
-While ads at Super Bowl L when for $5 million apiece, advertisers will pay a little less than half that for the same 30 seconds on the Oscar telecast (Sunday, February 28, 7 Eastern, 4 Pacific).
-Of course ABC-TV and its affiliated stations still stand to benefit from the premium prices of commercials.
+While ads at Super Bowl L went for $5 million apiece, advertisers will pay less than half that for the same 30 seconds on the Oscar telecast (Sunday, February 26, 7 Eastern, 4 Pacific) with ABC asking $2.1 million per 30 sec spot.
 (The Academy also benefits from the domestic and international rights to the “live” broadcast.)